MediaBrowser/plugin.video.emby/README.md

 **Known Bugs:**
-- Resume a video does not work yet with Plex Watch Later
+- Have a look at the [Github Issues Page](https://github.com/croneter/PlexKodiConnect/issues)

 **What could be in the pipeline for future development?**